Common Inland Maritime Injuries in Louisiana

 Types of Louisiana Inland Maritime Injuries

-At The Lambert Firm, we have successfully helped clients get compensation for a wide variety have of inland maritime injuries in Louisiana, including:
+At Lambert Zainey, we have successfully helped clients get compensation for a wide variety of inland maritime injuries in Louisiana, including:

 - Neck and Back injuries